Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 In Azure SDK clients, there are two ways to expose the schematized body in the request or response, known as the `message body`:

 - Most Azure SDK Clients expose methods that take ['model types'](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-model-types) as parameters, C# classes which map to the `message body` of the REST call.
-Those methods can be called here '**standard model methods**'.
+Those methods can be called here '**convenience methods**'.

 - However, some clients expose methods that mirror the message body directly.
 Those methods are called here '**protocol methods**', as they provide more direct access to the REST protocol used by the client library.